corth-lang/Corth/README.md

 - *./libs/* directory contains some libraries written in Corth.
 - *./examples/* directory contains some examples written in Corth.

-For now, the language and tools are made in Python (>=Python3.7 because of the f-strings).
+For now, the language and tools are made in Python.
 As the project evolves, these tools will be rewritten in Corth.

+## Requirements

+- To use the Python compiler, Python is required (at least >=3.7 because of the f-strings).
+- Programs are compiled to NASM, which requires the NASM compiler.
+- You will need Linux environment, since syscalls won't work for Windows.

 ## How to use the compiler?